Interactive Business Plans: Digital Presentations That Engage Investors

 What Tools Help You Create Interactive Business Plans?

 You have many options for building interactive business plans in 2026.
-Some tools focus on presentations.
-Others on data visualization.
-Some combine both ways.
+Some tools focus on presentations, others on data visualization, and some combine both ways.
+But which ones actually work for business plans?

 Presentation-First Tools

 Start with tools you might already know.
-PowerPoint and Google Slides now support interactive elements.
-Clickable buttons.
-Embedded videos.
-Linked sections.
+PowerPoint and Google Slides now support interactive elements like clickable buttons, embedded videos, and linked sections.

 Prezi offers zoom-in presentations that feel more dynamic than slide-by-slide formats.
-Canva gives templates designed exactly for business plans.
-Interactive elements built in.
+Canva gives templates designed exactly for business plans with interactive elements built in.

 40% of marketers opt for online tools or graphic makers to create visuals easily.
 These platforms make expert design accessible to non-designers.